Here are all the ways volunteers, families and ordinary citizens are helping maintain national parks during the shutdown

 Newland shared the cleaning outing on Facebook, and it quickly made headlines, prompting others to help clean up.

 "It was a fun and very rewarding day for both of us and Erica says that she would like to challenge other hikers to take one day off from getting in miles and impressive vista pics and instead, give back by grabbing a trash bag, heading to the park and collecting some litter!!" the post read.
-Since then, Newland and park officials have organized a cleanup for Thursday, inviting anyone who wants to help keep the park clean.
+Since then, Newland and his family worked along the nonprofit Keep Sevier Beautiful to organized a cleanup for Thursday, inviting anyone who wants to help keep the park clean.
 Newland said he expects to see 30 to 50 people join the litter patrol that day.

 "These mountains give so much to so many people.
 Imagine if only a fraction of those people decided to give back to the mountains," Newland said.